 - airborne magnetic

 - hyperspectral remote sensing

-A map showing flight or traverse lines and their direction is also required, if applicable, as well as any maps, tracings, or geophysical profiles produced.
+A map showing flight or traverse lines and their direction is also required, as are any maps, tracings, or geophysical profiles produced.
 The raw data used to produce these maps and profiles must also be included.
 If underground geophysical surveys were performed, the location and orientation of the survey with relation to underground workings must be described.
 A discussion of the survey's results as it relates to the project is also required.
 NMR, Sch.
 2, s 16(1-5)

 If the geophysical work was done by a contractor, any report produced by that contractor, as well as the data collected and any other products produced, either hard copy or digital (e.g. maps, profiles, etc.), must be submitted.
 NMR, Sch.
 2, s 4(u)